ppy/osu-wiki/wiki/Contests/en.md

 ### Pending Cup

-The *Pending Cup* is a beatmapping contest that is held yearly by prominent members of the Chinese mapping community.
+The **Pending Cup** is a mapping contest that is held yearly by prominent members of the Chinese mapping community.
 Each year, the contest features up to three songs and/or categories that mappers from all across the community are free to compete and submit their entries in.

 Although the Pending Cup was initially intended mainly for the Chinese-speaking members of the community, the contest has since been expanded to incorporate entries from other mappers from around the world as well.